Gil-ADDA/elderlyease2023/README.md

 ![Screenshot 2023-04-25 at 09.29.22](Photos/Screenshot%202023-04-25%20at%2009.29.22.png)
-* Firebase Authentication with full name and phone number The following screenshots showcase the data and analytics captured by Firebase, providing insight into the app's usage and performance.
-The data stored in the Firebase database includes information about the user, such as their name and phone number.
-This information is used to personalize the user's experience within the app and track their progress as they use the app.
+* Firebase Authentication with full name and phone number

-A chatbot built on Chat GPT technology can provide assistance for users with varying degrees of understanding.
-From simple questions to more complex issues, a Chat GPT-based chatbot can deliver fast, personalized, and convenient support to users.
+The screenshots showcase the data stored in the Firebase Cloud Firestore database.
+The panel view displays the collections and documents created within the database, including the user data such as their name and phone number.

 ### Built with: